TheTedHogan/CS530-Parallel-Computing/README.md

 # Build and Run Instructions

 ## Mandelbrot
+Mandlebrot has its own cmake file in its directory and expects to create a build directory there.
+While not ideal, this is because of incompatibilities of the GCC version needed to compile the CUDA application and the version needed by the other projects.

 ### CUDA
 To run Mandelbrot on a GPU, there is a slurm script in the scripts directory (run_mandelbrot_cuda.sh), but there can be some problems with the queues.